wp-plugins/related-links/readme.txt

 * Shows a list of links in a widget on the writing page
 * Multiple links can be selected
+* Link order can be changed
+* External URLs can be added
+* Search field to quickly find a link
 * Works with custom post-types
 * Set which post-types should be shown in the widget
 * Simple theme integration with `get_related_links($post_type, $post_id)`